Your cart is currently empty!

 Syntax

-The basic syntax of the ORDER BY clause is as follows −
+The basic syntax of the ORDER BY clause which would be used to sort the result in an ascending or descending order is as follows −

-Note: We can use more than one column in the ORDER BY clause, but we need to make sure that the column we are using to sort is specified in the column-list.
+You can use more than one column in the ORDER BY clause.
+Make sure that whatever column you are using to sort, that column should be in the column-list.

 Example

-Assume we have created a table with name CUSTOMERS in the MySQL database using CREATE TABLE statement as shown below −
+Assume we have created a table named CUSTOMERS using the CREATE TABLE statement as shown below −

 CREATE TABLE CUSTOMERS ( ID INT NOT NULL, NAME VARCHAR (20) NOT NULL, AGE INT NOT NULL, ADDRESS CHAR (25), SALARY DECIMAL (18, 2), PRIMARY KEY (ID) );